PerezHz/TaylorIntegration.jl/docs/src/taylorize.md

   thread-safe.
 For more information about multi-threading, the reader is referred to the [Julia documentation](https://docs.julialang.org/en/v1/manual/multi-threading/#man-multithreading).

-It is recommended to skim `test/taylorize.jl`, which implements different cases and highlights cases where the macro doesn't work and how to solve the problem.
+We recommend to skim `test/taylorize.jl`, which implements different cases and highlights examples where the macro does not work, and how to solve the problem;
+read the information that is in the comments.

 Please report any problems you may encounter.